irods-contrib/metalnx-web/docs/INSTALL.md

 [[Back to: Table of Contents](#TOC)]

 <br>
-<font color="#0066CC"> <font size=+2> __Integration With LDAP__ </font> <a name="LDAP"></a>
+<font color="#0066CC"> <font size=+2> __Integration with LDAP__ </font> <a name="LDAP"></a>
 <font color="#000000">

 ##### Authentication using LDAP (Lightweight Directory Access Protocol) #####

-The diagram below illustrates how MetaLnx syncs user information with LDAP (Lightweight Directory Access Protocol):
+The diagram below illustrates how Metalnx syncs user information with LDAP (Lightweight Directory Access Protocol):

 ![alt text]
 [8]
 [8]: IMAGES/ldap_sync_diagram.png "Figure 8 - LDAP Syncing With Metalnx"

-1. In the LDAP server, MetaLnx users must be members of a unique group that will be imported into iRODS.
+1. In the LDAP server, Metalnx users must be members of a unique group that will be imported into iRODS.
 2. In iRODS, authentication must be set to PAM (Pluggable Authentication Modules).
 Refer to iRODS documentation for more information.
-3. MetaLnx must be set to work with PAM authentication.
+3. Metalnx must be set to work with PAM authentication.
 4. New users will be created in iRODS server based on information retrieved from group.
-5. New users will be created in MetaLnx based on information retrieved from iRODS.
+5. New users will be created in Metalnx based on information retrieved from iRODS.

 ##### Setting PAM Authentication #####

-MetaLnx supports PAM authentication, as iRODS does.
+Metalnx supports PAM authentication, as iRODS does.
 To setup the PAM authentication on the UI, there are two required steps:

 1. Configure the Tomcat JVM to handle SSL requests.
 This is required because iRODS needs a SSL connection in order to authenticate users via PAM.
-2. Change the configuration files on your instance of MetaLnx.
+2. Change the configuration files on your instance of Metalnx.

 ##### Configuring your JVM(Java Virtual Machine) to handle SSL connections #####

-For the MetaLnx UI to authenticate users via PAM, it is necessary to include the iRODS server certificate into the JVM keystore of your running Tomcat instance.
+For the Metalnx UI to authenticate users via PAM, it is necessary to include the iRODS server certificate into the JVM keystore of your running Tomcat instance.
 The `keytool` utility provides the functionality needed to manipulate the keystore.

 The first thing you is to put the iRODS server certificate into the machine running the Tomcat instance.
 Then, you'll need to locate your JRE environment files, that is, generally, located underneath `/usr/lib/jvm/`.